Iran frees five wrongfully detained Americans as part of Biden-brokered deal

 Five Americans who have spent years being wrongfully detained in Iran have been released from custody and are heading home, US officials have said.

-An official briefed on the situation said on Monday that the quintet of newly-released detainees were en route to the Qatari capital of Doha on a Qatari aircraft which departed from Tehran earlier in the day.
+An official briefed on the situation said on Monday that the quintet of newly released detainees were en route to the Qatari capital of Doha on a Qatari aircraft that departed from Tehran earlier in the day.

+National Security Council spokesperson John Kirby told CNN that administration officials would not “breathe easy” until the five former detainees were back on US soil with their families, but he said the Qatari plane carrying the American quintet is expected to land in Doha by 10.30 am Eastern Time, after which all five would be heading back to the US.

+“Big day, big development and we’re obviously all very, very happy,” he said.

 Iranian foreign ministry spokesman Nasser Kanaani said the release “will hopefully be completed” alongside the other elements of the deal during a press conference on state-run Press TV on Monday.